Dhārā (Flow)- An Evening of Tradition, Devotion, and Echoes Through Time

 Dhārā, a Sanskrit word meaning "flow," "stream," or "continuous current," symbolizes the unbroken transmission of art, knowledge, and tradition across generations.

-This special evening brings together two dedicated Bharatanatyam dancers in a celebration of lineage, devotion, and artistic expression.
+This special evening brings features a dedicated Bharatanatyam dancers in a celebration of lineage, devotion, and artistic expression.
 The performance features choreographies by the renowned gurus Smt.
-Roja Kannan, Guru Adyar K. Lakshman, and Dr. Padma Subramanyam, alongside original works created by the dancers themselves.
+Roja Kannan, Guru Adyar K. Lakshman, and Dr. Padma Subramanyam, alongside original works created by the dancer herself.

 Like a flowing river that carries its source forward while embracing new landscapes, Dhārā reflects the living tradition of Bharatanatyam—where the wisdom of the guru, the devotion of the disciple, and the spirit of creativity merge into a continuous stream.
 Through each piece, the audience is invited to journey across time, witnessing how heritage is preserved, reimagined, and lovingly passed from one generation to the next.